ychalier/hoplite/README.md

 ## Contributing

 Open pull requests or issues if you have any proposition to make.
 Check the [roadmap](#roadmap) for ideas (there are many), and the [documentation](https://ychalier.github.io/hoplite/) for how to implement them.
-I put some screenshots [here](https://drive.google.com/file/d/1qxlnwcgf0HpPYMsUqjAjjSAjxX1xGKji/view?usp=sharing) (2MB) helping development.
+I put some screenshots [here](https://drive.google.com/file/d/1qxlnwcgf0HpPYMsUqjAjjSAjxX1xGKji/view?usp=sharing) (2MB) helping development, and the [templates](https://drive.google.com/file/d/12jOOsBgHntUWIagNk2fzicEvEETnyvvW/view?usp=sharing) (1MB) used for the classifiers.

 If you implement some features, please make sure your code is clean enough (for this matter I use the [Pylint](https://www.pylint.org/) linter) and documented enough (add docstrings with short descriptions, types of arguments and returned values).
 I use [pdoc](https://pdoc3.github.io/pdoc/) to generate the documentation.